rchl2/rchl2/README.md

 - Familiar with mid-sized data systems, as well as Go and Python.

 ### Availability
 I'm available for small projects (part-time only) as backend developer (PHP 8+, Laravel).
-Available p on Linkedin.
+Resume on Linkedin.

 🐳